Priyanshurana13/ecommerce-website/README.md

-# Nodejs-Project
+# Nodejs-Project by Priyanshu Rana
-This project was made by using Nodejs technology on Visual Studio IDE with the help of my collegues Priyanshu Rana and Aditya Sharma.
+This project was made by using Nodejs technology on Visual Studio IDE with the help of my collegues Puru Johri and Aditya Sharma.

 # Steps
 - Initialize Project